greg-raven/Uncommon-Sense/_posts/2023-01-31-propagandas-purpose.md

 ---
-title: 'Propaganda’s purpose'
+title: 'Propaganda's purpose'
 layout: post
 categories:
 - demagogues
 tag: 'Aldous Huxley'
 ---

-The propagandist’s purpose is to make one set of people forget that certain other sets of people are human.
+The propagandist's purpose is to make one set of people forget that certain other sets of people are human.